News items from ISU Marketing and Communications

 POCATELLO – Idaho State University’s College of Arts and Letters will host a week of events Dec.
 5-8 raising awareness about sexual assault and domestic violence titled “Surviving Voices,” which includes a keynote address by Elizabeth Smart.

-The even will include a documentary screenings and dance performances.
+The event will include a documentary screenings and dance performances.

-All events will be held in ISU’s Frazier Hall and are free and open to the public.
+The keynote address will be held in the Stephens Performing Arts Center's Jensen Grand Concert Hall.
+All other events will be held in ISU’s Frazier Hall and are free and open to the public.
 Each segment contains adult content.

 The first event will be the screening of the human trafficking documentary “In Plain Sight” on Dec.
 5 at 6 p.m.
 The documentary will be followed by a roundtable discussion with law enforcement officials and representatives from Operation Underground Railroad.